Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 Transitions
 ************

+`Transitions` are a way to define now the state of the contract may change.
+The transitions of a contract define the public interface for the contract, since transitions may be invoked by sending a message to the contract.

-`Transitions` define the change in the state of the contract.
-These are defined with the keyword ``transition`` followed by the parameters to be passed.
+Transitions are defined with the keyword ``transition`` followed by the parameters to be passed.
 The definition ends with the ``end`` keyword.

 .. code-block:: ocaml